Cleveland Clinic is currently recruiting its first Ob/Gyn Hospitalist fellow in Cleveland, Ohio to start August 1, 2024.

 - Evaluate clinical literature applying knowledge of epidemiology, biostatistics and research study design.

 - Facilitate the learning of trainees and other health care professionals.

 The Ob/Gyn Hospitalist role encompasses holistic Ob/Gyn care, care for complex medical conditions, and utilization of cutting edge evidence-based therapies.
 The research component of the fellowship emphasizes an interdisciplinary approach to the study of Ob/Gyn health concerns.

 "Our collaborative approach, fostered in interdisciplinary care centers, consistently improves clinical outcomes, increases patient satisfaction and stimulates research.
 Our Centers of Excellence include gynecologic oncology, female pelvic medicine and reconstructive surgery, reproductive endocrinology and infertility, menstrual and fibroid treatment and maternal-fetal medicine."

 Quality counts when referring patients to hospitals and physicians.
-Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report.
+Cleveland Clinic is recognized in the U.S. and throughout the world for its expertise and care.
 Designed for a healthcare provider audience, the Outcomes information contain a summary of our surgical and medical trends and approaches, data on patient volume and outcomes, and a review of new technologies and innovations.